If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 All skin types, including sensitive and acne-prone skin.

-The ZELEN Life Moisturizer is straight-up, a product that anyone can integrate into their skincare routine.
+The ZELEN Life Moisturizer is straight-up, a versatile product that anyone can integrate into their skincare routine.

-The plant oils in this formula are few of the best-researched plant oils that we know.
+The plant oils in this formula are a few of the best-researched plant oils that we know.
+They come to serve a range of skin types and purposes.

 - Not a greasy moisturizer and thus suitable for all skin types by both men and women